Skip to content

 registry-notary

-Standalone service that evaluates eligibility claims against registry data, serves static-peer federated delegated evaluation, and issues SD-JWT verifiable credentials with selective disclosure, composing shared auth, audit, OIDC, HTTP security, crypto, SD-JWT, and testing primitives from Registry Platform.
+Standalone service that evaluates Relay-backed or self-attested claims, serves static-peer federated delegated evaluation, and issues SD-JWT verifiable credentials with selective disclosure, composing shared auth, audit, OIDC, HTTP security, crypto, SD-JWT, and testing primitives from Registry Platform.

 Owns